Image gen compared

 DALL-E Taylor Swift

-A singer resembling Taylor Swift created by DALL-E
+A girl in a kimono resembling Taylor Swift created by DALL-E

 DALL-E 2 produces pictures with a maximum resolution of 1024 x 1024 pixels, while the third version allows for a size of 1024 x 1792 pixels or 1792 x 1024 pixels.
 Besides, it lets you choose between standard and HD image quality.
 The latter excels in highlighting details and capturing textures, but the image will cost more and take longer to generate.
 Pictures are downloadable in WBEP format only.
 The outputs created with DALL-E belong to you, so you can freely reprint or sell them.